saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 Working with a map file to fix the problem
 ==========================================

-The amount of data in the pillar started slowing down the environment.
-But since the data was used in a lot of templates, simply deleting it was not an option.
-The solution was to move the data from the pillar into map files.
+After the amount of data in the pillar started slowing down the environment, I started moving pillar data into map files.

 First, I moved the pillar file <b>/srv/pillar/data_file.sls</b> to <b>/srv/salt/data/data_file.json</b>.
-After moving the file, all the templates were changed to import the file and lookup the data from there instead of using the pillar interface.
+After moving the file, all the templates were changed to import the JSON file and lookup the data from there instead of using the pillar interface.
 This turned out to be a pretty minor change.

 Let's change the previous example template to make it use the map file: